multitudes/oldmultitudes.github.io/README.md

-## Profile and portfolio website of Laurent Brusa hosted on GitHub Pages, powered by Jekyll
+## Profile and portfolio website of Laurent Brusa hosted on GitHub Pages